clue/reactphp-ndjson/README.md

 element may be broken up into multiple chunks.
 This class reassembles these elements by buffering incomplete ones.

-The `Decoder` supports the same parameters as the underlying [`json_decode()`](http://php.net/json_decode) function.
+The `Decoder` supports the same optional parameters as the underlying [`json_decode()`](http://php.net/json_decode) function.
 This means that, by default, JSON objects will be emitted as a `stdClass`.
 This behavior can be controlled through the optional constructor parameters: